 In December of 2019, Hudson Care and Rehab Center in Hudson closed.
 Hudson had 42 beds.
-A Notice of Availability of beds due to the closure of Hudson Care and Rehab Center for nursing facility pursuant

-SDCL§ 34-12-39.6 was issued.
+A Notice of Availability of beds due to the closure of Hudson Care and Rehab Center for nursing facility pursuant SDCL§ 34-12-39.6 was issued.
 The beds were available 18 months from the date of closure and could have been used by any licensed nursing facility providers.
 No proposals were received.
-These available beds are now included in the moratorium bed count.
+These beds have passed the 18 month redistribution period and are now included in the moratorium bed count for RFP.

 In 2022, six nursing facilities closed.

-As a result, there are currently 382 beds available pursuant to SDCL § 34-12-39.6 due to the closure of Monument Health Custer Care Center (76 beds) effective closure February 10, 2022, Avantara Ipswich (59 beds) effective closure June 1, 2022, Good Samaritan Society Lennox (64 beds) effective closure July 15, 2022, Good Samaritan Society Deuel County (75 beds) effective closure July 15, 2022, Avantara Salem (63 beds) effective closure October 1, 2022, and Avantara Armour (45 beds) effective closure October 1, 2022.
-The beds are available 18 months from the date of closure and may be used by any licensed nursing facility provider.
-No proposals have been received.
+- 1. Monument Health Custer Care Center (76 beds) announced closure effective February 10, 2022 - 2.
+Avantara Ipswich (59 beds) announced closure effective June 1, 2022 - 3.
+Good Samaritan Society Lennox (64 beds) announced closure effective July 15, 2022 - 4.
+Good Samaritan Society Deuel County (75 beds) announced closure effective July 15, 2022 - 5.
+Avantara Salem (63 beds) announced closure effective October 1, 2022 - 6.
+Avantara Armour (45 beds) announced closure effective closure October 1, 2022